Climate Change and Impacts of Sea Level Rise

 These effects will occur over time at different rates or re-occurrence intervals.
 Although passive inundation is straightforward to estimate, coastal environments are dynamic and complex.

 A number of DoD installations and other assets are located on the coast.
 These facilities are expected to experience significant changes to environmental resources and man-made infrastructure.
-Potential ramifications for national security are recognized in recent legislation that directs DoD to provide guidance to military planners to assess the risks of potential climate change.
-The 2010 Quadrennial Defense Review makes clear that it is a DoD priority to understand the effects of climate change on both its operations and fixed installations.
+The most recent Quadrennial Defense Review makes clear that it is a DoD priority to understand the effects of climate change on both its operations and fixed installations.

-To address the information and decision support needs of DoD coastal installations under the threat of climate change, SERDP is pursuing a number of areas of investigation.
+To address the information and decision support needs of DoD coastal installations under the threat of climate change, SERDP has and is continuing to pursue a number of areas of investigation.
 In coordination with the efforts of the other federal science providers, SERDP’s goal is to ensure DoD has the necessary science and tools to support climate change-related vulnerability and impact assessment.
-A suite of SERDP projects are developing the methodologies and tools needed to assess the physical effects of sea level rise and storm surge and the impacts to mission-essential infrastructure over a broad range of both geophysical settings and extant climate conditions.
+First, a suite of SERDP projects developed methodologies and tools needed to assess the physical effects of sea level rise and storm surge and the impacts to mission-essential infrastructure over a broad range of both geophysical settings and extant climate conditions.
 These settings include:

 - Naval Station Norfolk and the surrounding Hampton Roads area in Virginia – a tidal basin, subject to both tropical and extratropical storms